kshutkin/slimlib/jsx/README.md

 - **One scope per `render()` call, with sub-scopes per dynamic boundary.** Components do NOT create their own scopes.
 Every function-child boundary (`{() => ...}`) and every `forEach` row gets a sub-scope that is disposed and replaced on re-run, so `on:` listeners, `ref` callbacks, and inner `effect()` calls don't leak when conditionals flip or list rows are removed.
 - **Scheduler-agnostic commit.** `@slimlib/jsx` never calls `flushEffects()` internally — that would silently force _every_ pending `@slimlib/store` effect (including ones from other packages) to run on the renderer's terms.
 Instead, the renderer enqueues effects via the store's scheduler and trusts the host to decide commit timing.
 See [Commit timing](#commit-timing) for the two supported modes.
 - **DocumentFragment only when needed.** When a component returns a single Node, the renderer inserts it directly.
 Fragment wrapping is reserved for primitives, arrays, and function-children — keeping deep-tree mounts cheap.
-- **Keyed reconciliation lives in a sub-entry.** `forEach` is opt-in via `@slimlib/jsx/for-each` so apps that don't need keyed lists don't pay for the diff algorithm.
-A reverse-walk reorder using `nextSibling` checks avoids the LIS step; reconcile is wrapped in `untracked()` to prevent the outer effect from re-subscribing on item writes.
+- **Keyed reconciliation lives in a sub-entry.** `forEach` is opt-in via `@slimlib/jsx/for-each`.
+Matching ends and end-to-end moves are handled directly; mixed reorderings preserve a longest increasing subsequence to minimize DOM moves.
+Cached row order is checked against the live DOM before reuse, with a DOM scan if consumers have moved rows.
+Per-row updates run in `untracked()` to avoid subscribing the list effect to item signals.
 - **Prototype-setter cache.** First touch of each `(tagName, propName)` pair walks the prototype chain; result cached for the lifetime of the program.
 Same heuristic as vanjs.
 - **Context rides the scope tree.** `Provider` stores values on the active scope keyed by the context symbol, chaining each scope's value table to its parent's via `Object.create` so descendants transparently see ancestor entries; `inject` (and `RootProvider`'s probe) walk the same parent chain.
 No DOM traversal and no `context-request` events — resolution reuses the scope graph already maintained for effect disposal.